-- Start with the cleanest clothes first, add one cup of bicarbonate of soda, or laundry ammonia.
+- Start with the cleanest clothes first, and add one cup of bicarbonate of soda, or laundry ammonia.
 The water should feel slippery when you rub your fingers together.

 - Use three large tubs.
 One for washing and two for rinsing.
 This can be done with only one tub.
 Wash each load one by one, set them aside, then get fresh water, and rinse each load one by one, then get more freshwater to rinse each load again.

 - Initial wash is accomplished by pouring three buckets of warm water into the first tub containing the washboard.
 Stand behind the board, lean over, and rub with an “up and down” motion working the dirtiest areas.

 - Place the white clothes in a kettle of clean water for boiling.
 Pour soap over the clothes and fill with additional clean water to cover everything.
 Boil for 10-15 minutes, poking the clothes down in the soapy water from time to time.
-Fish out the clothes with a stick and put them into the first rinse water tub, then transfer into the second rinse tub and wring.
+Fish out the clothes with a stick and put them into the first rinse water tub, then transfer them into the second rinse tub and wring.

 - Scrub colored clothes in the wash water heated by the soapy white load.

 - Hang clothes on the line to dry.
 Remove promptly.

 The Wonder Washer is a type of pressure washer.
 It is about the size of a 20-pound propane tank.
 The maximum capacity is a little less than five pounds of laundry.
 You add three quarts of water, two tablespoons of soap, and add laundry.
 The Wonder Washer tank is turned manually by a handle.
 There is a drain at the bottom.
 The process is repeated until the clothes are rinsed and ready to dry.

 The bucket and plunger method is a pretty effective way of doing laundry short term.
 Dirty clothes, water, and detergent are placed in a bucket with a hole cut in the lid to accommodate a plunger.
 The plunger is used to agitate the clothes.